-Each time I meet with a new couple that may want to work with me they want to know who I am.
+Each time I meet with some new that may want to work with me they want to know who I am.
 And I want them to know who I am.
-Not only a doula with ‘X’ amount of birth experience, or a HypnoBirthing practitioner with ‘x’ amount of classes under my belt.
+Not only a counsellor who has ‘X’ amount of clients, or a HypnoBirthing practitioner with ‘x’ amount of classes under my belt, or a doula with ‘X’ amount of experience.
 But who I REALLY am.
 But how to explain that to someone when I am so many things… a keen learner, a quiet observer, a deep thinker, a loyal friend, a spirited mother, a devoted wife, and a fierce birth keeper.
-I feel deeply passionate about women, helping them, inspiring them, growing them, serving them.
-I want each couple I meet to know this about me and understand WHY I feel this way.
-Right now I do this through my work as a HypnoBirthing practitioner, a birth doula and a postnatal doula and in the near future I will continue as a qualified perinatal counsellor.
+I feel deeply passionate about humans, helping them, inspiring them, growing them, serving them.
+I want each person I meet to know this about me and understand WHY I feel this way.
+Right now I do this through my work as a counsellor and HypnoBirthing practitioner, and previously birth doula and a postnatal doula.
 This work calls me loudly and clearly.
 It is part of who I am.
 So here I share my story, of how I came to find this path…

 In 2007 I gave birth to my first child.
 Her birth set me on the course to where I am now.
 I remember the day that I found out I was pregnant like it was yesterday.
 It was our first ‘official’ month trying to conceive so my husband and I eagerly waited for the second line to appear on the stick, and it did.
 Easy as that!
 The rest of my pregnancy with her followed suit without complication.
 Morning sickness struck hard and fast but aside from that all was blissfully and ignorantly well.
 At 13 weeks we booked ourselves into private hospital under the care of a private obstetrician and together we attended every single appointment.
 We also attended the hospital antenatal classes, as well as the hospital physiotherapy antenatal classes, so felt fully prepared for what was to come.
 We obligingly did what we were told to do, doing tests and scans as directed.
 Everything was wonderful, and the plan from there on in was to ‘go with the flow’.
 Perfect!